The Lower Merion Soccer Club is the result of the merger of four small soccer

 State Championship goal in sudden death overtime to defeat York United.

 Also, coming into being in 1995 was the Adult Women's Program.
-This program,
+This program was

-founded by Karin Sturla and Nancy Worby, was designed to give adult women
+founded by Karin Sturla with help from Nancy Worby.
+The program was designed to give adult women

 a chance to play soccer.
-Many of the players were mother of players who
+Many of the players were mothers of players who had

-Known as the LMSC Moonlight Ladies, the team plays outdoors in the fall and
+Known as the LMSC Moonlight Ladies, the team played outdoors in the fall and

 spring, separated by an indoor season.
-The team regularly schedules games
+The team regularly scheduleed games

-against other similar programs, plays in a league in Northeast Philadelphia
+against other similar programs, played in a league in Northeast Philadelphia

 The 1995 Fall Intramural Program set a new record with 1557 participants.